 Speaking of Social Media, by a show of hands who has…

-Facebook, Twitter, Instagram, Snapchat, Tumbler, Vine, Kik, YouTube, Ooovoo, Yik Yak, Ask.fm, Omegle, Whisper, Pheed. ( You would be surprised with the number of students who have multiple sites at this age).
+Facebook, Twitter, Instagram, Snapchat, Tumbler, Vine, Kik, YouTube, Ooovoo, Yik Yak, Ask.fm, Omegle, Whisper, Pheed.
+Newer ones like WhatsApp, Among Us, Fort Night and other gaming applications ( You would be surprised with the number of students who have multiple sites at this age).

 Personal Identifiers- Do not post personal information about yourself or others.
 Be careful when taking selfies (are you displaying your school logo/ID, background- can it tell where you are located.
 Be careful about “checking-in” or adding your location.
 Don’t post too much info.
 You should never post your full name, address, birth date, phone number, passwords, etc… Anyone can track you.